Canon 500D vs G3X

 It is notable that the G3X offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 500D does not provide wifi capability.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the 500D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 500D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 500D was succeeded by the Canon 550D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 500D and G3X can be found, respectively, in the Canon 500D Manual (free pdf) or the online Canon G3 X Manual.

 So what is the bottom line?
 Is the Canon 500D better than the Canon G3 X or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.